Nonwoven Fabrics in Hygiene

 - Diapers and training pants also have a thin nonwoven fabric that comes in contact with the skin providing a smooth comfortable fit.

-- Feminine hygiene products like tampons and sanitary napkins, pantyliners and incontinence products use a combination of superabsorbent and nonwoven fabrics as well.
+- Period care products like tampons and sanitary napkins, pantyliners and incontinence products use a combination of superabsorbent and nonwoven fabrics as well.
 All have an unmatched advantage in being able to absorb bodily fluids and dispersing quickly to keep your loved one’s skin dry.

 Examples of Nonwovens in Hygiene Products